On a Continuum Model for Random Genetic Drift: A Dynamic Boundary Condition Approach: Numerics

 {\bf Uniform boundary condition}: We first consider a uniform initial condition, given by

-Fig. \ref{Fig1}(a) shows the numerical solution $\rho(x, t)$ for $\delta = 0.001$ and $\epsilon = 0.001$ at $t = 10$, with $h = 10^{-4}$ and $\tau = 10^{-4}$.
-The time evolution of $a(t)$ and $b(t)$ are shown in Fig. \ref{Fig1} (b).
-Due the symmetry of the initial condition, the dynamics of $a(t)$ and $b(t)$ is exactly the same.
-It is clear that nearly all the mass is moving to the boundary.
-The evolution of discrete energy and the 1-st moment are shown in Fig. \ref{Fig1} (c) and (d).
-The discrete energy is decreasing with respect to time, while the 1-st moment is conserved numerically.
-We need to mention that due to the symmetry of the initial condition, we have $a'(t) = b'(t)$ and $\rho(1 - \delta, t) = \rho(\delta, t)$, so the first moment is also conserved in theory.
+Fig. \ref{Fig1}(a) shows the numerical solution $\rho(x, t)$ for $\delta = 10^{-3}$ and $\epsilon = 10^{-3}$ at $t = 10$, with $h = 10^{-4}$ and $\tau = 10^{-4}$.
+The time evolution of $a(t)$ and $b(t)$ is shown in Fig. \ref{Fig1} (b).
+Due to the symmetry of the initial condition, the dynamics of $a(t)$ and $b(t)$ is exactly the same.
+It is clear that nearly all of the mass is moving to the boundary.
+Figures \ref{Fig1}(c) and \ref{Fig1}(d) show the evolution of the discrete energy and the absolute difference of the first moment $M(t)$ from its initial value $M_0$, respectively.
+It can be noticed that the discrete energy decreases with respect to time, while the first moment is conserved numerically.
+We need to mention that, due to the symmetry of the initial condition, we have $a'(t) = b'(t)$ and $\rho(1 - \delta, t) = \rho(\delta, t)$ for all $t$, so the first moment is also conserved in theory.